 Accelerated shelf life testing aims to simulate the product’s ageing process over a shorter period, allowing for predictions about its stability under normal storage conditions.

 - Define accelerated storage conditions: This typically involves elevated temperature and humidity levels.
 The chosen conditions depend on the stability of the product at these temperatures and influence the acceleration.
 The accelerated time points can be calculated using the Arrhenius equation.

 - Store the products in these conditions, usually in a temperature and humidity-controlled stove.

-A set of samples per time point is stored in storage conditions that are to be expected to be representative of normal conditions.
+A set of samples per time point is stored in storage conditions that are expected to be representative of normal conditions.
 If the storage conditions are ambient, the samples should be stored in ambient conditions, including temperature and humidity changes.
-Real-time ageing should be done in the environment, it will be normally stored in.
+The real-time ageing of samples should be done in the environment, it will be normally stored in.
 So ageing in a freezer, when stored in a freezer.

 Logging the temperature and humidity while storing the samples and putting the results in the shelf-life summary report is always advised.